 All of these women fought bravely to protect their country, and the state of Delaware is honored to display their names and photos to reflect their accomplishments.
 Today, men and women continue to serve in the military as nurses and play a crucial role in our armed forces.

-Licenses expire on February 28 of even years.
-LPNs must attest that the continuing education hours have been completed.
-Renewal also requires practice of at least 1,000 hours in the past five years or 400 hours in the past two years.
+An active license must be renewed in DELPROS before the expiration date.
+During renewal, you are asked to attest that you have completed the required continuing education units (30 hours) and that you have practiced Nursing at least 1,000 hours in the past five years or 400 hours in the past two years.